library(tidyverse)

 )

-Finally, the size factor, SMB, is constructed by going long the six small portfolios and short the six large portfolios.
+Finally, the size factor, SMB, is constructed by going long the nine small portfolios and short the nine large portfolios.

 <- bind_rows(